darkspeedy/Monitoring/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+Download or clone a copy of this application on your local computer.
+Once downloaded, browse to this path [Monitoring\RestfulAPITest\bin\Release\RestfulAPITest.exe](https://github.com/darkspeedy/Monitoring/blob/master/RestfulAPITest/bin/Release/RestfulAPITest.exe) to launch the executable.
+Once launched, click the button Start to begin the monitoring.

 ### Prerequisites

-What things you need to install the software and how to install them
+If you want to compile the code, you will need [Visual Studio 2017](https://www.visualstudio.com/downloads/?rr=https%3A%2F%2Fwww.google.ca%2F)

 ```
 Give examples